igorcpp/Parron-like-bashrc/README.md

-# for Parrot like look of the terminal for root user
+# for Parrot like look of the terminal

 ## to download
 git clone https://github.com/igorcpp/parrotLikeBashrc.git